cgay/sandbox/opendylan-reorg.md

-                             of email thread discussing them. windows (IDE) only. move to build/windows along with admin/builds (above)? app                - [done] move some of these to examples benchmarks         - move to sources/testing. flatten the structure. collections        - move to lib/collection-extensions
+                             of email thread discussing them. windows (IDE) only. move to build/windows along with admin/builds (above)? app                - [done] move some of these to examples benchmarks         - [done] move to sources/testing. flatten the structure. collections        - move to lib/collection-extensions
         common-dylan       - move to lib/common-dylan
         corba              - move to lib/corba. only used by debugger-nub